 Rolling out the feet, particularly your arches can help reduce the pain and suffering related to plantar fasciitis and prevent further problems, especially when combined with other healing measures like exercising.

 The lower extremities' peripheral nerves end on the bottom of the foot.
-Before terminating the foot, these neurons serve muscles further up the leg.
+Before terminating in the foot, these neurons serve muscles further up the leg.
 The standard nerve supply to the muscles higher up in the leg may become a little more sensitive if the nerves in the sole are compressed due to tension in the foot muscles.
+In these cases, foot rolling may provide temporary relief.
+But in other situations, you made need further medical intervention.